tiabas/oauth2-client/README.md

 https://github.com/intridea/oauth2 wrapper.
 It designed with the idea that not everyone who claims to support OAuth 2.0 actually implements it according to the standard.
-This version therefore, affords the developer some degree of flexibility in generating the URLs and requests needed to authorization an OAuth 2.0 application.
+This version therefore, affords the developer some degree of flexibility in generating the URLs and requests needed to authorize an OAuth 2.0 application.

 ## Installation
 Download the library and include the its location in your Gemfile